Gillette, Wyoming: History

-Before its founding, Gillette started as Donkey Town, named after Donkey Creek, and then was moved and called Rocky Pile after Rocky Draw.
+Before its founding, Gillette started as Donkey Town, named after Donkey Creek.
+The settlement moved and was called Rocky Pile, after Rocky Draw.

 Gillette was founded in 1891 with the coming of the Chicago, Burlington & Quincy Railroad and incorporated on January 6, 1892, less than two years after Wyoming became a state.
-Chicago, Burlington & Quincy Railroad changed the name to Gillette, after Edward Gillette, a surveyor for the company.
+Chicago, Burlington & Quincy Railroad changed the name of the terminus to Gillette, after Edward Gillette, a surveyor for the company.

-In November 1895, a fire destroyed most of the city.
+In November 1895, a fire destroyed most of the town.
 Only two saloons, two stores, and a restaurant survived.
-A group of families from Mathews County, Virginia, and Gloucester County, Virginia, settled in the town between 1895 and 1905, all of whom were members of the Episcopal Church, and there has been an Episcopalian presence in Gillette ever since.
-During this same era a group of immigrants from County Antrim, Ireland (in what has since become Northern Ireland) also settled in Gillette, these settlers were Presbyterians of Scottish descent, this population was referred to as "Scots-Irish" in the United States, however this was not a term used in Ireland.
+A group of families from Mathews County, Virginia, and Gloucester County, Virginia, settled in the town between 1895 and 1905, all of whom were members of the Episcopal Church.
+They established an Episcopal congregation, and the church continues to the present.

+During this same era, a group of immigrants from County Antrim, Ireland (in what has since become Northern Ireland) also settled in Gillette.
+They were Presbyterians of Scottish descent; this population was referred to as "Scots-Irish" in the United States.
+This was not a term used in Ireland.

 Norwegian immigrants arrived in the town during the same era, all of whom were Lutheran.
 There were also a small group of settlers from rural New England, these were old stock "Yankee" New Englanders who were members of the Congregational church.